dlta-inc/seattle-201n8/README.md

 ## Assignments

 Lab-time code assignments follow each class time.
-You can find these assignments in the `lab` subdirectories of each class directory.
-Assignment content will vary from day to day, depending on the topic.
-Some of the lab assignments will be pair programming assignments.
+You can find these assignments in the `lab` markdown files of each class directory.
+Assignment content will vary from day to day, depending on the topic. **Some of the lab assignments will be pair programming assignments.**

 Instructions for completing and submitting the assignments can be found in the README files of the appropriate subdirectories.